A Lesson Planning Companion

 This Planning a Lesson website — PAL for short — is a lesson planning companion that's a little like a conversation with a teaching peer—a peer who has already thought about planning engaging lessons that flow.

 The ideas and materials in this digital space stem from thoughtful questions, robust discussions and the collaborative efforts of the PAL working group.
-Thus, PAL is a space to engage with the insights from front-line LBS practitioners just like you, and to garner some handy tips
+Thus, PAL is a space to engage with the insights from front-line Literacy and Basic Skills (LBS) practitioners just like you, and to garner some handy tips.
+PAL could also be used as a place to return to for inspiration or to spark discussions around learner-centred approaches and strategies with LBS colleagues.

 Who's PAL for?